dojo/docs/dojo/ioPipelineTopics.rst

 .. contents::
    :depth: 2

-Topics that are published via `dojo.publish <dojo/publish>`_ that correspond to events in the Input/Output (IO) pipeline used by Dojo.
+Topics that are published via :ref:`dojo.publish <dojo/publish>` that correspond to events in the Input/Output (IO) pipeline used by Dojo.

 ============
 Introduction